nickel-lang/json-schema-to-nickel/README.md

 ## How it works

-We're using the [schemars][schemars] crate to parse JSON schema.
 A JSON schema encodes a predicate on JSON objects, that is, a function from JSON objects returning `true` or `false`.
-Such a function can also be written in Nickel and a big part of `json-schema-to-nickel` is mechanically generating such a predicate using a [Nickel library](./lib/predicates.ncl).
+Such a function can always be written as a Nickel contract and a big part of `json-schema-to-nickel` is mechanically generating such a contract using a [Nickel library](./lib/main.ncl).
-However, such predicates are not ideal for use in Nickel and many aspects of JSON schema can be encoded as Nickel record contracts.
-The second major part of `json-schema-to-nickel` is figuring out when a JSON schema can be represented as a record contract, and generating this contract when it makes sense.
-Finally, there is some housekeeping to do for dispatching between these two functionalities.
+General JSON schema predicates cannot be converted to idiomatic Nickel contracts because JSON schema assumes eager evaluation (especially because of the [`anyOf`][union-contracts] and similar keywords) and most Nickel contracts are lazy.
+The second major part of `json-schema-to-nickel` is figuring out when a JSON schema can be represented as a lazy Nickel contract, and generating this contract when it makes sense.

-This two step process helps us to produce lazy contracts.
-Unfortunately, it's not possible to generally convert JSON schema predicates into lazy contracts.
-The problem lies with [union and intersection contracts][union-contracts].
-But there are still many kinds of JSON schema predicates that *can* be expressed as lazy Nickel contracts and we try to do so whenever we can.
-However, we still need the fallback predicate when we can't.

 Additionally, lazy record contracts, when they can be produced, are much more useful for code inspection tools.
 For example, the Nickel language server can